-Deadline for Fall 2019 admission is December 20, 2018; and deadline for Spring 2019 admission is October 1, 2018.
+Deadline for Fall 2021 admission is December 20, 2020; and the deadline for Spring 2021 admission is October 1, 2020.
 A list of current deadlines is also maintained by Georgia Tech's Graduate Studies Office.
-MS Math and PhD Math are the only programs that will consider Spring admissions.

 Applications received past the deadlines may be considered, but to receive full consideration, especially for Institute -and internal- fellowships, applications need to be submitted by the due dates.

 The basic requirements for applying to our graduate programs are as follows: